 The Group 1 William Reid Stakes (1200m) takes place at Melbourne’s Moonee Valley Racecourse annually in March during the Melbourne Autumn Carnival and is weight-for-age race for sprinters.

-With a $400,000 prize fund, the race attracts the country’s best sprinters and is accompanied by the Group 2 Sunline Stakes (1600m); making the race meeting Mooney Valley’s most significant night meeting on the racing calendar.
+The race attracts the country’s best sprinters and is accompanied by the Group 2 Sunline Stakes (1600m); making the race meeting Mooney Valley’s most significant night meeting on the racing calendar.

 From 1996 to 2010 the race was named the ‘Australia Stakes’, but reverted back to its original name of the ‘William Reid Stakes’ in 2010.